Servius Tullius: Early life

+Servius's birth to a slave of the royal household would have made him a member of Tarquin's extended domestic familia, and a slave himself.
+Livy describes Servius as a youth already holding an honourable position, as son of a living, noble mother and noble father.
+He is singled out for special favour when members of the royal household witness a nimbus of fire about his head while he sleeps, a sign of divine favour, and a great portent.
+In Livy's version, Servius becomes a protégé of the royal family ("like a son") through this event, and later marries their daughter Tarquinia.
+For Livy, this marriage undermines the traditional narrative in which Ocrisia, and thus her son Servius, are household slaves; Livy asserts that no slave, nor any of slave descent, could have been granted the great honour of marriage into Rome's ruling family.

+Servius proves a loyal, responsible son-in-law.
+When given governmental and military responsibilities, he excels in both.
+Plutarch, citing Valerius Antias "and his school", names Servius's wife as Gegania: the nimbus of fire appears around the sleeping Servius much later, when Gegania is dying; "a token of his birth from fire".

 Reign

 In Livy's account, Tarquinius Priscus had been elected king on the death of the previous king, Ancus Marcius, whose two sons were too young to inherit or offer themselves for election.
-When Servius' popularity and his marriage to Tarquinius' daughter made him a likely successor to the throne, these sons attempted to seize the throne for themselves.
+When Servius's popularity and his marriage to Tarquinius's daughter made him a likely successor to the throne, these sons attempted to seize the throne for themselves.
 They hired two assassins, who attacked and severely wounded Tarquinius.
 Tanaquil immediately ordered the palace to be shut, and publicly announced from a palace window that Tarquinius had appointed Servius as regent; meanwhile, Tarquinius died of his wounds.
 When his death became public knowledge, the senate elected Servius as king, and the sons of Ancus fled to exile in Suessa Pometia.
 Livy describes this as the first occasion that the people of Rome were not involved in the election of the king.
 In Plutarch, Servius reluctantly consented to the kingship at the death-bed insistence of Tanaquil.

 Early in his reign, Servius warred against Veii and the Etruscans.
 He is said to have shown valour in the campaign, and to have routed a great army of the enemy.
 His success helped him to cement his position at Rome.
 According to the Fasti Triumphales, Servius celebrated three triumphs over the Etruscans, including on 25 November 571 BC and 25 May 567 BC (the date of the third triumph is not legible on the Fasti).